 After the Game.
 Win or lose, get out of the ballpark and back to your hotel (or to South Station if you came up just for the day) as quickly and as quietly as possible.
 This will require you to be on the streets of Boston, and, unless you can get a taxi (don’t count on it), to take the Green Line in one direction or the other.

 You’ll have to take some verbal on the streets and especially on the subway.
 Respond as little as possible.
 If the Yankees have won, you’ll know the venom the Sox fans are spewing at you will not change the result.
-If the Red Sox have won, they will be in a better mood, and may actually give you less of a hard time.
+If the Sox have won, their fans will be in a better mood, and may actually give you less of a hard time.
 This is a good time to observe the advice of the great football coach Paul Brown: “When you win, say little; and when you lose, say less.”

 Chances are, no one will try to pick a fight with you, or damage your Yankee gear (by spilling a drink on it, or worse).
 If they do, there will most likely be other Yankee Fans nearby, and they may have your back.
 Most Sox fans, regardless of how much they’ve had to drink, will not fight.
 And if they see Yankee Fans ready to defend each other, they could very well back off entirely.